mohsincsv/100-Days-Of-ML-Code/Round 1/README.md

 ## Day 3
 - Read 3-4 Articles on Machine Learning
+- Did some code on my project [Create you own Image Classifier]
-- Plan out my next project on an App
+- Plan out my next Project to create an application